-Mocha Breakfast Cookies are the morning mocha you can eat!
+Mocha Breakfast Cookies are the morning mocha you can eat and paleo friendly too!

 Get your day going with healthy fiber, essential fats and a little boost of espresso without the sugar rush of the usual coffeehouse mocha.